 /blog/ - all from one easily configured, SEO-wise hostname.

 The best part?
 No muddling about with exposure rules or excessive SSL load balancing, firewall-ruling, or NAT configurations within your Kubernetes host: GCP, AWS, on-premises -- no matter the host, you can keep your accessibility simply and securely limited.
-Your first 2,000,000 requests and 100GB of transfer every month are free.

 Make Your Applications Fly